sipcapture/homer/README.md

-#### Looking for latest Homer 5?
+### Looking for latest HOMER 5?
+READ THIS!

-Homer 5 is currently in Beta stage!
-The project is now composed of separate elements:
+Homer 5 is currently in final Beta stage!
+The project is now composed of two separate elements:
  * [homer-api](https://github.com/sipcapture/homer-api): API Server and Backend Component
  * [homer-ui](https://github.com/sipcapture/homer-ui):  User-Interface and Frontend Component